Yangians and cohomology rings of Laumon spaces: Introduction

 \subsection{Acknowledgments}

 We are obliged to A.~I.~Molev for the explanations about the Yangian $Y(\fgl_n)$, to N.~Guay for the explanations about his affine Yangian $\widehat Y$, and to A.~Okounkov for bringing the references~\cite{bi},~\cite{eo},~\cite{t} to our attention.
 M.~F. is grateful to A.~Braverman and A.~Kuznetsov who have been teaching him about Laumon spaces for many years.
 In particular, the construction of the transversal section $s$ in~\ref{aku} is due to A.~Kuznetsov.
 Also, the assignment to describe the cohomology ring of $\fM_{n,d}$ was given to M.F. by A.~Braverman in 2004.
 Thanks are due to A.~Tsymbaliuk for the careful reading of the first draft of this note and spotting several mistakes.
+We would like to thank the referee for many useful suggestions.
 B.~F. was partially supported by the grants RFBR 08-01-00720, RFBR 05-01-01934, and NSh-6358.2006.2.
-M.~F. was partially supported by the RFBR grant 09-01-00242 and the Science Foundation of the SU-HSE awards No.09-08-0008 and 09-09-0009.
-The work of L.~R. was partially supported by RFBR grants 07-01-92214-CNRSL-a and 05-01-02805-CNRSL-a.
+M.~F. was partially supported by the RFBR grant 09-01-00242, the Ministry of Education and Science of Russian Federation, grant No. 2010-1.3.1-111-017-029, and the AG Laboratory HSE, RF government grant, ag.
+11.G34.31.0023.
+The work of L.~R. was partially supported by RFBR grants 07-01-92214-CNRSL-a, 05-01-02805-CNRSL-a, 09-01-00242, the Science Foundation of the SU-HSE grant 10-01-0078, and the Ministry of Education and Science of Russian Federation, grant No. 2010-1.3.1-111-017-029.
 He gratefully acknowledges the support from Deligne 2004 Balzan prize in mathematics.
 A.~N. would like to thank the Institut des Hautes Etudes Scientifiques for their hospitality during the time when this paper was written, and LEA Math-Mode for their support.